al3xtjames/Gigabyte-GA-Z77X-macOS-Install/README.md

 Please refer [to the wiki](https://github.com/theracermaster/Gigabyte-GA-Z77X-DSDT-Patch/wiki) for more information as well as detailed instructions.

 ### Supported Motherboards
-Currently, the following motherboards are supported by the GA-Z77X.sh script and the custom SSDTs in the repo:
+Currently, the following motherboards are supported by the GA-Z77X.sh script and the custom SSDTs in the [ACPI table repo](https://github.com/theracermaster/DSDT):
+- GA-B75M-D3H
 - GA-Z77X-D3H
 - GA-Z77X-UD3H (-WB WIFI)
 - GA-Z77X-UD4H